surely-you/notes-on-st-code/preprocessing.py.md

 ## QC thresholds
 ensures that we only analyze spots containing high-quality biological information.
 We look for three main red flags:

-* Low Count Spots: Likely empty spots or technical failures.
+* **Low Count Spots:** Likely empty spots or technical failures.
-* Low Gene Diversity: Spots with very few unique genes detected.
+* **Low Gene Diversity**: Spots with very few unique genes detected.
-* Mitochondrial Overexpression: High % of MT-DNA often indicates cell stress or lysis, where the cytoplasmic mRNA has leaked out, leaving only mitochondrial transcripts.
+* **Mitochondrial Overexpression:** High % of MT-DNA often indicates cell stress or lysis, where the cytoplasmic mRNA has leaked out, leaving only mitochondrial transcripts.

 "Cells with a very low number of genes (<500) are considered of low quality and hence are removed from the analysis.
 Cells with high mitochondria read percentage (>10%) are also removed as high expression level of mitochondrial genes indicate damaged or dead cells."
 source: https://pmc.ncbi.nlm.nih.gov/articles/PMC10663991/